Medical License Direct

 • Kansas, Louisiana, Guam and Virgin Islands do not accept the LMCC.

 ECFMG - Educational Council for Foreign Medical Graduates.
-This certification is required for all foreign medical graduates.
+This certification is required for all international medical graduates.

 IMG - International medical graduate.
 A doctor that graduated from a medical school outside of the US and Canada.